JiehuaHuangg/SocialWorkPlacements/README.md

 # Social Work Placements Mapper APP

-A web-based application for mapping and optimizing Social Work student placements at the University of Western Australia (UWA).
+A web-based application for mapping and optimising Social Work student placements at the University of Western Australia (UWA).

 ## 📌 Overview